Melophobia

 Melophobia is the third studio album by American rock band Cage the Elephant.
 Recorded at St. Charles in Nashville, Tennessee and produced by Jay Joyce, the album was released on October 8, 2013, through RCA Records.
-It is also the final album that features lead guitarist Lincoln Parish.
+It is the last album that features lead guitarist Lincoln Parish.

 The album was nominated for Best Alternative Music Album at the 57th Annual Grammy Awards.
-It certified platinum by the Recording Industry Association of America (RIAA) on November 10, 2022.
+It was certified platinum by the Recording Industry Association of America (RIAA) on November 10, 2022.

 Background

-For Melophobia, Cage the Elephant attempted to distance themselves from comparisons of the sound that influenced them, shutting themselves off from as much recorded music as possible.
+For Melophobia, Cage the Elephant attempted to distance themselves from comparisons to the sounds that influenced them, shutting themselves off from as much recorded music as possible.
 Melophobia means "fear of music;" the band did not view the term literally, but rather thought of the term as "a fear of creating music to project premeditated images of self, like catering to cool, or making music to project an image of being intellectual or artistic or poetic, rather than just trying to be an honest communicator."

 Frontman Matthew Shultz viewed the record as a battle "to remain transparent and to remain honest."
 Isaac Brock (frontman of Modest Mouse) once told his friend Tiger Merritt (of Morning Teleportation) that "if you're not slightly embarrassed to sing the lyrics, you're probably not writing a good song," and encouraged him to refrain from attempting to write poetically but rather naturally.
 Shultz said this made sense to him.
 When writing new tracks, Shultz would often doodle an image alongside his lyrics for visual reference.

-During the winter when writing Melophobia, the band was moving between their home state of Kentucky and Nashville, they also spent time in a cabin in Portland, Tennessee where they worked on the songs.
+During the winter when writing Melophobia, the band was moving between their home state of Kentucky and Nashville.
+They also spent time in a cabin in Portland, Tennessee where they worked on the songs.

+Album cover

 The album cover was designed by artist R. Clint Colburn.
-During the process of making the artwork Colburn sculpted a series of surreal, slightly grotesque miniature characters (plasticine / modeled figures), photographed them and placed them on a bold monochrome striped background that is seen in the final result.
+During the process of making the artwork, Colburn sculpted a series of surreal, slightly grotesque miniature characters (plasticine / modeled figures), photographed them and placed them on a bold monochrome striped background that is seen in the final result.
 The visual treatment (clay figures + stark stripes) was selected from a set of characters Colburn produced; the band and art director chose the final figure and photographic arrangement.
-Several “making of” clips / behind-the-scenes show Colburn molding and photographing the figures for the sleeve.
+Several "making of" / behind-the-scenes clips show Colburn molding and photographing the figures for the sleeve.